 If you’re a knowledge worker, you’re a carpenter.
 But your tools aren’t bought at a store and they don’t come in a red box that you carry around.
 Mental tools are the big ideas from multiple disciplines, and we store them in our mind.
 And if we have a lot of tools and the knowledge required to wield them properly, we can start to synthesize how the world works and make better decisions when confronted with problems.

 This is how we understand and deal with reality.
-I call these tools Mental Models.
+The tools you put into your toolbox are Mental Models.

 Getting to this level of understanding requires having a lot of tools and knowing how to use them.
 You knew there was a hitch right?